Meaningful Gifts for a Smart & Unique Teenage Girl

 See Tavi's TedTalk on What Makes a Strong Female Character.

-If you follow this link to Amazon, you'll find Rookies I and II, too (but you don't have to read these in order!).
+If you follow this link to Amazon, you'll find the other Rookies, too (but you don't have to read these in order!).
 Rookie I includes contributors like Daniel Clowes, Lena Dunham, Miranda July, David Sedaris, Sarah Silverman, John Waters, and Joss Whedon.
 Rookie II includes Mindy Kaling, Judy Blume, Grimes, Morrissey, Molly Ringwald, Emma Watson, and Lena Dunham, while Rookie III includes Sofia Coppola, Kim Gordon, Lorde, and Sia.

 While you're there, I suggest you read the reviews.